abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Isomorphism
 ---

 Why do we need to define a morphism that does nothing?
 It's because morphisms are the basic building blocks of our language, and we need this one to be able to speak properly.
 For example, once we have the concept of identity morphism defined, we can have a category-theoretic definition of an *isomorphism* (which is important, because the concept of an isomorphism is very important for category theory).
 Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms - ($A → B$.  and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
-Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \bullet g = id B$ and $g \bullet f = id A$.
+Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \bullet g = id_{B}$ and $g \bullet f = id_{A}$.

 And here is the same thing expressed with a commuting diagram.